nicolestella/COMP3120-GroupD/README.md

 ratings is an Number between 0 and 10 (inclusive) representing the user's rating for the movieid of that item review is a String that contains the user's review for the movieid of that item

-## APP
+### FRONT-END

+The frontend of the application is built with ReactJS, and using a React UI library called Material-UI.
+There are a few other modules in use as well, namely axios, react-dom-router, and material-ui-image.

 App.js is the core of the website, it uses BrowserRouter from react-router-dom to "navigate" between "pages" stored in the pages folder and display them.
 BrowserRouter will navigate by changing the URL then generate a view according to that URL.
 The user State is stored here and when a distributed to other pages through props.

-## COMPONENTS
+### COMPONENTS

-The frontend of the application is built with ReactJS, and using a React UI library called Material-UI.
-There are a few other modules in use as well, namely axios, react-dom-router, and material-ui-image.

 For this project, we made components in a separate folder from the pages.
+We stored the components in the `components` folder, and we used them in the pages which are stored in the `pages` folder.

 This is done so that some components can be easily reused or modified, and the page files are easier to read and understand.
 For example, the `Layout` component is reused in every page.
 This helps to keep the pages consistent, and if future developers want to modify the page layout, such as change the website logo or add a footer component, this can be easily done by just changing `Layout.js`.

 Another reason to separate the components is for pages such as the home page, where there is a grid of movie cards, it is much simpler to use the Javascript array functions such as `map()` when the movie cards are made into separate components.